one piece live action - everything you need to know

 One Piece Live Action Season 1 Release Date

 The official production for this live-action series was announced in 2020.
-While the release date for the One Piece live action TV series has not been confirmed yet, Netflix recently released the first official poster with the caption “Setting Sail 2023“.
+While the release date for the One Piece live-action TV series has not been confirmed yet, Netflix recently released the first official poster with the caption “Setting Sail 2023“.
 This means the One Piece TV show will release later this year.
 As things are finally advancing at a faster rate, we should get an official release date soon.
+[Update], we have finally got ourselves a release date! the upcoming One Piece Live-Action series is scheduled to release on August 31, 2023.

 The new One Piece live-action series will be released on Netflix as they are producing the show.
-Previously, it was confirmed that the show will have ten episodes, but the rumors now suggest that it has been reduced to only eight episodes.
-Again, you will have to wait for official confirmation regarding whether the One Piece Netflix series will have eight or ten episodes.
+Previously, it was confirmed that the show will have ten episodes, but it has been reduced to only eight episodes now officially.

 One Piece: What’s the Story?